Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/platform_health_overview.md

 ## Objective

-The first step in the investigation is to understand the overall health and performance of the FlowPay platform.
+The first step in the investigation is to understand the overall health and operational performance of the FlowPay platform.
-This includes analyzing transaction volume, revenue processed, user activity, and the distribution of transaction outcomes.
+This involves analyzing transaction volume, payment throughput, user participation, and the distribution of transaction outcomes.

-The goal is to establish a baseline understanding of platform performance before moving into deeper analysis such as payment performance, merchant risk, user behavior, and fraud detection.
+The goal of this stage is to establish a baseline understanding of the platform before investigating payment failures, merchant risk, user behavior patterns, and fraud signals in later phases of the analysis.

 ---